-If you are looking for actual travel advice, I have written a guidebook to the Inner Hebrides for Bradt.
+If you're looking for actual travel advice, I've written a guidebook to the Inner Hebrides and another including 15 Short Walks in the Trossachs.

 Hatching Out